Vundavalli Aruna Kumar: Early life

 Vundavalli Arun Kumar was born in Rajahmundry, East Godavari District, Andhra Pradesh.
 His father, Vundavalli Venkata Subba Rao had a timber business and was the founder-president of the Rajahmundry Chamber of Commerce in the year 1944.
 His mother Smt.
 Vundavalli Lakshmi was the Founder-Secretary of the Guild of Service and Indian Red Cross Society, Rajahmundry Branch.
 He earned his bachelor's degree in commerce (B.Com.) from Government College, Rajahmundry, and also obtained a bachelor's degree in law (L.L.B) from C. R. Reddy Law College, Eluru.

 Career

 Jai Andhra Movement

 Arun Kumar participated in the 1972 Jai Andhra movement as a student.
 He runs a weekly publication, Eevaram Janavaarta, that covers contemporary political issues.

 Public Speaking and Translation

-Arun Kumar is well known for his translation expertise and is very good orator and can deliver the exact message to the public.
+Arun Kumar is well known for his translation expertise.
 He acted as a translator for Congress Party President Sonia Gandhi and her son Rahul Gandhi whenever they had to address the people of Andhra Pradesh.
-He was a member of the Congress Working Committee.